chromium/chromium/sql/README.md

 when the database gets corrupted.
 Foreign key constraints also make it more difficult to reason about query performance.

-Foreign key constraints are not enforced by default on SQLite databases opened with Chrome's `sql::Database` infrastructure.
-This is intended to steer feature developers away from the discouraged feature.
+As a result, foreign key constraints are not enforced on SQLite databases opened with Chrome's `sql::Database` infrastructure.

 After
 [WebSQL](https://www.w3.org/TR/webdatabase/) is removed from Chrome, we plan